justb4/docker-osm2pgsql/README.md

 https://hub.docker.com/repository/docker/justb4/osm2pgsql

-## Design
+## Design (1.6.0 only)

 The Docker image is built using staged build: osm2pgsql is compiled and built as a Debian Package.
 That package is then later copied and installed into the final image.
+Kep for historic reasons in [Dockerfile.compile](Dockerfile.compile).

 ## Version

-the Image uses the osm2pgsql version built with build date:
+the Image uses the osm2pgsql version (built with build date for 1.6.0-*):
 `<osm2pgsql version>-<build-github-date>-<buildnr>`
 like
+`1.6.0-220708-2`,

+`1.7.0-1`, since 1.7.0

-`1.6.0-220708-2`, but to see it in full do:
+To see version in full do:
 ```
 docker run --rm justb4/osm2pgsql:latest osm2pgsql --version
 2022-07-08 16:51:22  osm2pgsql version 1.6.0